Two Thumb Range: Geology

+of unfoliated metagreywackes, with areas of pumpellyite-actinolite.

+There is current and Quaternary displacement east of the Alpine Fault that has been ongoing for less than 5 million years that has resulted in uplift of the Two Thumb Range.
+The northern range is uplifting as part of the Southern Alps while distinct faulting structures are known in the southern portion.
+To the east of the ranges are two series of north-striking Fox Peak faults and to the west the northeast-striking Forest Creek faults that parallel the Alpine Fault at about the Mount Musgrave level in the southern range.
+A fault is inferred to separate the Round Hill area from the rest of the ranges.
+It has been postulated that the southern Two Thumb Range has uplifted about 2 km in the last 1.5 to 2 million years.

 Recreation

 Dobson Peak and its surrounding terrain are the home of the Mount Dobson skifield.
 The smaller Roundhill Ski Area is also located within the range.

 New Zealand's major north-to-south walking track, Te Araroa Trail, crosses the Rangitata River before following the valley of a tributary, Bush Stream, into the Two Thumb Range.
 It crosses the range at Stag Saddle — the trail's highest point at 1925 m — immediately to the north of Mount Hope, before following the eastern shore of Lake Tekapo south.

 In popular culture

 The Two Thumb Range was the setting for Desmond Bagley's 1975 novel, The Snow Tiger.